Conflicts between Expert Determination Clauses and Arbitration Clauses

 Expert determination can only proceed expeditiously when the questions referred to the expert are narrow and technical.
 Parties lose speed if they expand the referral to a broad issue of valuation, especially that of a large company, such as a bank.
 Although parties sometimes need a binding decision within weeks to complete a transaction, in a complex case, a procedure may involve detailed terms of appointment, agreement on procedural rules, resolution of preliminary questions of law, provision of documents, possibly witness interviews and the provision of a draft report for comment by the parties, before the final report is issued.
 A timetable extending up to a year, as is common in larger arbitrations, may be appropriate, depending on the complexity of the dispute.

 Enforcing and challenging experts’ decisions

 Finally, any decision may be set aside for fraud.
-In a judgment of the English Court of Appeal, Lord Denning MR may be taken to have spoken on behalf of all civilised jurisdictions when he observed: ‘Fraud or collusion unravels all.’
+In a judgment at the Court of Appeal of England and Wales, Lord Denning MR may be taken to have spoken on behalf of all civilised jurisdictions when he observed: ‘Fraud or collusion unravels all.’

 The expert’s powers

 Arbitral tribunals – at least those in seats that support the arbitral process – enjoy many of the powers of state courts to control and manage proceedings.
 By contrast, experts have little or no power to compel parties or witnesses; nor can they order measures, such as the production of documents, against third parties.
 This may be a disadvantage when the expert determination agreement is between the buyer and seller, and the third party is the target company.
 By comparison, an arbitral tribunal might be able to compel production of documents from the target company when they are within the possession, custody or control of the buyer.
 Experts cannot usually order interim measures as arbitral tribunals routinely do.
 Consequently, parties to expert determinations need a measure of good will and trust for the procedure to succeed.
 The expert is vulnerable to disruptive behaviour.